manasa-arun/python/content/en/Tips/Rules for declaring a variables in python.md

 ---

-title: "Rules for declaring a variables in python"
+title: "Rules for declaring a variables in Python"
 description: "declaring variables "
 date: "2022-06-09T10:32:05+09:00"
 draft: false